 - Busuu has a well-designed platform with a comprehensive learning format.

-- The price is not worth the material you receive.
-Better free options exist that are more in-depth.
+- Better options exist at a similar price point that are more in-depth.

 - Vocabulary introduction doesn’t make much sense—you don’t start with the basics.